 Components like saccharin and synthetic colourants do not provide any therapeutic benefit and, in some cases, might exacerbate oral sensitivity or inflammation in vulnerable individuals.

-What of the fluoride?
+What about the fluoride?

 Fluoride is anti-decay and is still universally recommended.
 But some people do report irritation or say they prefer to use products without fluoride.
 Edinco has a choice-based approach, with fluoride-free options that cater to consumer demand and growing scrutiny – not making exaggerated claims but responding to actual needs.